andrewski04/SvelteKit-Template/README.md

 # SvelteKit-Template

-This template aims to serve as a boilerplate project with both Node.js and external dependencies that is easy to setup.
+This template aims to serve as a boilerplate project, with both Node.js and external dependencies, that is easy to setup.
 It contains pre-configured functionality for a PostgreSQL database, Prisma ORM, authentication, testing, and more.

 This project also contains pre-configured VSCode workspace settings and recommended plugins, helping developers integrate SvelteKit easily into their environment.